Skillz4Killz/dapi-bench/README.md

     time.
 For example, suppose you had 150,000 servers running 150 shards.
 The maximum amount of servers your shards could hold is 150 \* 2500 = 375,000.
 If your bot reaches this, it can no longer join new servers until it re-shards.
-  - DD proxy provides 2 types of re-sharding.
-Automated and manual.
-You can also have both.
-    - `Automated`: This system will automatically begin a Zero-downtime resharding process behind the scenes when you reach 80% of your maximum servers allowed by your shards.
-For example, since 375,000 was the max, at 300,000 we would begin re-sharding behind the scenes with `ZERO DOWNTIME`.
-      - 80% of maximum servers reached (The % of 80% is customizable.)
-      - Identify limits have room to allow re-sharding.
-(Also customizable)
-    - `Manual`: You can also trigger this manually should you choose.

 - **Horizontal Scaling**: